riley-martine/homebrew-auto-seedbox/README.md

   - Must be running qBittorrent (Probably can make it work otherwise, but this is what I chose.)

+  - This could be local, cloud self-run, or [managed][seedit4me]

 ## Setup

 This requires some manual configuration to work.
+I haven't tested this on setups that are not my own.
+If this doesn't work for you, please file an issue.

 ### Set up public key authentication